 Third, the quaternary sector has emerged as a driver for innovation.
 This sector creates technological advances for use in other sectors.
 For example, innovations in the internet and electronic devices have allowed e-commerce to beat conventional retailers.

 Fifth, progress in the quaternary sector has contributed to disrupting conventional business.
-E-Commerce is an example.
-Digital publishing is another example.
-There’s more like 3D printing, artificial intelligence, and machine learning.
+E-commerce is an example, digital publishing is another, and there are more, like 3D printing,

 Sixth, businesses in the quaternary sector also create new methods and ways of doing things.
 Social media is an example.
 Their emergence has changed the way we interact with other people.

 Work practices such as teleworking or working from home are other examples.
 They change how we work.
 We don’t have to sit in the office to finish work because we can do it anywhere.
-We are becoming more mobile in our work thanks to advances in technology.
+Thanks to advances in technology, we are becoming more mobile in our work.

 Seventh, businesses in the quaternary sector also usually concentrate in certain cities.
 This then gives rise to economic centers, such as – the example in the United States: